malikpiara/moon/pages/score.md

 It doesn't have to be this way.
 Every decision we make about how we spend our time counts.
 Every day, we have a chance to make little choices that can steer our life towards a better future.
 We can have more control of what lies ahead if today, we're brave enough to make a decision about what's important for us. — And about what is not.

+**Reflections:**

 What is one thing you really want to get out of life?

-Can you think about opportunities you pursued that get you no closer to achieving it?
+Can you think about opportunities you pursued recently that get you no closer to achieving it?

 \--